ZeroErrControl/eRob_Compensation_Controller/demo/eRob_PT_Project_Introduction_EN.md

 > **Language Switch**: [中文版](eRob_PT_功能说明文档.md) | English Version

+## Disclaimer

+⚠️ **Important Safety Reminder**

+This program is for learning and research purposes only.
+All experiments must implement proper safety protection measures. **Please do not use this demo program directly in actual production scenarios**.

+### Safety Requirements
+- Ensure motors and joints are securely fastened to prevent unexpected movement or tipping
+- Avoid dangerous operations in torque mode and parameter identification mode
+- Check all connections and protection measures before operation
+- Maintain safe distance to avoid injury from high-speed rotation

+### Disclaimer Terms
+Users are responsible for all risks associated with using this program.
+Developers are not liable for any losses, injuries, or accidents caused by using this program.
+Please fully understand the associated risks and take necessary safety measures before use.

 ## Project Overview

 **eRob_PT** is a high-performance EtherCAT master control system developed based on the SOEM (Simple Open EtherCAT Master) library, specifically designed for precise servo motor control and system identification.
 This project integrates advanced motor control algorithms, friction compensation, gravity compensation, and system identification capabilities, providing a complete solution for robotic joint control, precision positioning systems, and other applications.